grantbow/fit/README.md

 simple and reliable.
 Why go?
 [This video](https://vimeo.com/69237265) from a 2013 Ruby conference by Andrew Gerrand of Google seems a good explanation.
 It was linked from the golang.org home page.

+Engineers know that there is more to code than the source itself.
+For some rare individuals the code is enough context.
+For most people new to a code base or distracted by other concerns any recorded context can be extremely helpful.
+Notes about refactoring history, code reviews or feature ideas can be important to grok a code base more quickly.
+This context may originate from researching a user reported problem or may arise any time while coding.

 ## Getting Started